httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 the URI scheme from the use and configuration of underlying encryption, allowing a `http` URI to be accessed using TLS {{RFC5246}} opportunistically.

-Currently, `https` URIs require acquiring and configuring a valid certificate, which means that some deployments find supporting TLS difficult.
-Therefore, this document describes a usage model whereby sites can serve `http` URIs over TLS without being required to support strong server authentication.
+Serving `https` URIs require acquiring and configuring a valid certificate, which means that some deployments find supporting TLS difficult.
+This document describes a usage model whereby sites can serve `http` URIs over TLS without being required to support strong server authentication.

 Opportunistic Security {{RFC7435}} does not provide the same guarantees as using TLS with `https` URIs; it is vulnerable to active attacks, and does not change the security